 With medical marijuana being legal in 33 U.S. states and recreational marijuana being legal in 10, you may be wondering why so many people are pursuing medical cannabis as a natural treatment option.
 After all, marijuana is still labeled as a Schedule I drug by the Drug Enforcement Agency (DEA), along with incredibly addictive and/or psychologically detrimental drugs, like heroin, lysergic acid diethylamide (LSD), and 3,4-methylenedioxymethamphetamine (ecstasy).
 This classification of cannabis, of course, is being proven more inaccurate by the day, as further research is defying myths about medical marijuana use for people with severe or debilitating health conditions.

-As the one-stop-shop for medical cards in Savoy, Chicago, and the surrounding areas, Medical Cannabis Outreach helps patients with qualifying conditions get the natural treatment options they deserve.
+As the one-stop-shop for medical cards in Illinois, Colorado, and Missouri, Medical Cannabis Outreach helps patients with qualifying conditions get the natural treatment options they deserve.
 Since medicinal marijuana was legalized in Illinois in 2013, more and more patients are using our medical marijuana licensing services, and we take pride in being able to help those in need of safer alternatives to prescription opioids.
-That being said, here are a few main reasons why it’s worth it to get a medical marijuana card if you have a chronic or severe health condition in the state of Illinois.
+That being said, here are a few main reasons why it’s worth it to get a medical marijuana card if you have a chronic or severe health condition.